dmbarbour/Sirea/README.md

 ### Updating Signals

-Signal updates are not observable to the RDP developer, but are an important part of the Sirea implementation.
-Sirea will push signal updates through the behavior network.
-Each update includes the full projected future of that signal, but later updates will replace some of that future.
-In the degenerate case, this might mean updating one value at a time.
-However, it is not unusual that a rich future (e.g. the next seven values) can be correctly anticipated.
+Signal updates are not observable within an RDP expression, but are accessible when developing resource adapters and FFI bindings for Sirea.
+Conceptually, a newly constructed RDP behavior graph has all signals initially set to an inactive state.
+Subsequent updates will activate resources and control the state of the RDP system.
+Updates are performed through `LnkUp` structures, which are provided in the process of compiling and constructing the behavior.

-        data SigUp a = SigUp
+        data LnkUp a = LnkUp
-            { su_state  :: !(Maybe (Sig a , T)) -- signal future after given time
-            , su_stable :: !(Maybe T)           -- update stability; also heartbeat
+            { ln_touch :: IO ()
+            , ln_update :: StableT -> T -> Sig a -> IO ()
+            , ln_idle :: StableT -> IO ()
             }

-The `su_stable` associated with a signal update is a promise that future update times have a lower bound set by the stability value, where `Nothing` is forever (indicating the signal has received its last update).
-The main role of update stability is to support garbage collection of cached signals.
-(Caches are necessary when signals are combined, e.g. with `bzip` or `bmerge`, since the different signals may update at different times.)
-A secondary role of update stability is a rough estimate of real-time for the less time-sensitive operations; it's a lot cheaper and more convenient than looking up a wall-clock time, and sets a bound for the amount of rework a system might need to perform.

-The `su_state` indicates the signal has a new value starting at a given time, or `Nothing` if there was no change in the signal state (just a stability update).
-The task of applying a `SigUp a` to a `Sig a` is rather trivial, just an `s_switch` at the given time.
-It is very common for state and stability updates to piggyback.
+The update method indicates that we're to switch to the provided signal at the given time.
+(The roles of stability, touch, and idle are described in a later section about implementing RDP behaviors.)
+In a general sense, RDP updates could be more expressive than switching the full future of a signal.
+(E.g. if a signal value is a set, it would be convenient to add or remove specific values from the set.)
+But, in interest of keeping it simple, Sirea only supports whole future updates.
+(Specialized behavior constructors for operating on patches might be a feasible option down the road.)

 Signal updates have several nice properties in addition to those of general message passing:

-* updates are idempotent; useful over a shoddy network connection
+* updates to a full signal are idempotent; useful for resilience on a shoddy network connection
-* updates are composable by "piggybacking"; useful when fast source feeds slow consumer.
+* sequential updates are composable by "piggybacking"; useful when fast source feeds slow consumer.
 * updates allow takebacks (limited by stability); optimistic concurrency, eventual consistency
 * updates can target future; masks variability in latency, simplifies scheduling, avoids rework
-* garbage collection is built into the signal update model; no need to estimate live references
+* resource control and GC can be built into signals by controlling activity and stability

 These are in addition to the many benefits associated with anticipation and speculative evaluation.

 In Sirea, a behavior is compiled into a network with all signals inactive.
 The first signal update will activate the behavior.
+See more on implementing RDP behaviors in a later section.

 ### Continuous Signals?